-On 29 June 2004, new legislation was introduced that inserted subdivision EA to replace the previous rules contained in section 109UB that treated certain trustee loans as deemed dividends from a private company.
+On 29 June 2004, legislation was introduced that inserted Subdivision EA to replace the previous rules contained in section 109UB that treated certain trustee loans as deemed dividends from a private company.
 In general terms, the new rules apply where a trustee makes a payment, loan or debt forgiveness in favour of a shareholder (or an associate of a shareholder) of a private company who is a beneficiary of the trust.
-There is a new label on the tax return: Titlem 54 Unpaid present entitlement to a private company.
+See time 54 Unpaid present entitlement to a private company.

-For more information on section 109UB or Subdivision EA, visit the dividends and investments page on our website or phone the Tax Reform Infoline on 13 24 78.
+For more information on section 109UB or Subdivision EA, visit the dividends and investments page on our website or phone the Business Infoline (see the inside back cover).